-If you’re of a certain age, you probably remember how we could get TV screens sparkling clean with a spray of Windex and a quick wipe.
-But technology has changed, making our old go-to solution no longer appropriate.
+If you’re of a certain age, you probably remember how we could get TV screens sparkling clean with a spray of glass cleaner and a quick wipe.

-In fact, the ammonia in glass cleaner can permanently damage the screens on your electronic devices.
-That’s because many touch-sensitive screens have an oleophobic — oil-resistant — coating to help them resist smudging.
+The ammonia in glass cleaners like Windex can permanently damage the screens on your electronic devices.
+That’s because many touch-sensitive screens have an oleophobic (oil-resistant) coating to help them resist smudging.

 Of course, that coating only helps — it doesn’t entirely prevent buildup, as anyone who’s noticed a grimy haze on their phone’s screen knows.
 Plus, according to Apple, the coating wears away over time on all of its devices.

-Most of the time, a microfiber cloth very lightly dampened with water is enough to get rid of smears and fingerprints.
-For those times you need something stronger, try the DIY screen cleaning spray below.
+Most of the time, a soft cloth very lightly dampened with water is enough to get rid of smears and fingerprints but you need a two-step approach to disinfect them.

-Never use an abrasive cloth or cleaner on your electronic screens.
-Not only do these risk damaging the oleophobic coating, but they may also scratch the glass.
+- Do not use an abrasive cloth or cleaner on your electronic screens.
+Not only do these risk damaging the oleophobic coating and may also scratch the glass.

-Don’t apply too much pressure when cleaning, either.
+- Don’t apply pressure when cleaning.
 The connections between touchscreens and the device’s components are ridiculously fragile.

-Apply the screen cleaner to the cloth, not directly to your device, then wipe the screen gently.
-Use a clean part of the material to buff the screen dry.
+- Apply the screen cleaner to the cloth, not to your device.
+Use the dampened cloth to wipe the screen gently and then use a clean part of the material to buff the screen dry.

 Steps to Clean and Disinfect Touchscreens